orval-labs/orval/docs/src/pages/reference/configuration/output.md

 Valid values: `msw`, `cypress` (coming soon).

-Use to specify the mock type you want to generate.
+Specifies the type of mocks to be generate.

 ### delay